 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) projected job growth of 19%, faster than average for all occupations, for postsecondary teachers in general from 2012-2022.
-The BLS reported the national median annual salary for postsecondary philosophy and religion teachers as of May 2014 was $63,630.
-Postsecondary philosophy and religion teachers held 23,210 jobs for the same period (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported the national median annual salary for postsecondary philosophy and religion teachers was $66,380, as of May 2015.
+Postsecondary philosophy and religion teachers held 23,820 jobs for the same period (www.bls.gov).
+The BLS projected jobs for these teachers to grow by 12%, faster than average for all occupations, from 2014-2024.